mostjs/core/docs/api.rst

 Also note that ``f`` will not get called with ``d`` until either ``f(b)`` or ``f(c)`` ends.

-To control concurrency, ``mergeMapConcurrently`` must maintain an internal queue of newly arrived :ref:`Stream`s.
-If new :ref:`Stream`s arrive faster than the concurrency level allows them to be merged, the internal queue will grow infinitely.
+To control concurrency, ``mergeMapConcurrently`` must maintain an internal queue of newly arrived :ref:`Streams <Stream>`.
+If new :ref:`Streams <Stream>` arrive faster than the concurrency level allows them to be merged, the internal queue will grow infinitely.

 Merging
 ^^^^^^^